LYNCH·LLP

 Questions about Examiner Frank D Mills

-• What is Frank D Mills' overall allowance rate?
+• What is Frank D Mills's overall allowance rate?

 • What is the range of allowance rates across his art units?

-No. This pooled historical figure describes past decisions and is not a prediction of any specific application's outcome.
+No. The pooled rate describes past outcomes across hundreds of decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION